A brief account of

 Sara and I have quite a bit of traveling to do for various reasons Don will be minding the shop for us and we can be reached by calling our mobile phones.
 Lionel 573-315-9626 Sara 573-315-9636

-February 7th Bob and Melcy Meyer from St. Louis came for a work day.
+February 7th Bob and Melcy Meyer Melcy is from Panama. they came here from St. Louis they came for a work day.

 March 10th Christian Bodenshatz took his first flight lesson Christian believes he has a call to become a misionary Pilot.